nintervik/2D-Particle-System/docs/README.md

 ## **5. More parameters**

-What we've seen now is simple and you'll be able to do something like this:

----put gif here---

 But as you've seen we had a lot of parameters in xml file to tweak the particle behavior.
 In this table there's all the particle properties explained:

 |**ATTRIBUTE**|**DESCRIPTION**|